 More than three million people are injured each year in auto accidents across the country, according to the National Highway Traffic Safety Administration (NHTSA).
 However, there’s not just one type of injury that can happen in a car accident.
 Instead, motor vehicle accidents can injure just about every body part, from minor injuries like bruises to severe injuries like internal bleeding.

-It can take hours or even days to develop symptoms after suffering an injury in a car accident.
-A medical professional can help spot the signs of delayed symptoms, so you should receive immediate medical attention to determine if you have a severe car accident injury.
+It can take hours or even days to develop symptoms after a car accident.
+A medical professional can help spot the signs of delayed pain after an accident, so you should receive immediate medical attention to determine if you have a severe car accident injury.
 Do not risk chronic pain—or a lifetime of regret—by not visiting a medical professional as soon as possible.

 After seeking medical attention, learn how a qualified auto accident attorney can help file a personal injury claim and negotiate with insurance adjusters on your behalf.
 If you’ve suffered one of the below car accident injuries in a vehicle collision that was of no or little fault of your own, discover how you can receive compensation for your medical expenses.